guangyey/submit-kernel-without-abi-cxx11/README.md

 [100%] Linking CXX executable demo
 [100%] Built target demo
 ./demo
-pass!
+Allocation is out of device memory on the current platform. pass!
 ```
 * **We expect this demo can build pass and run pass when using [`-D_GLIBCXX_USE_CXX11_ABI=0`](https://github.com/guangyey/submit-kernel-without-abi-cxx11/blob/716a290b0caa738072d5cb1025b5955d46d32f7b/CMakeLists.txt#L33)**